 There were times at RapidAPI (2021) where we did not have any Roadmap, supposedly.
 The Monetization team had started working on a new feature that required multiple Changes to the company’s authorization logic, some were quite deep.
 We met with the Authorization team and their PM and came up with a satisfying solution ready for a design review.
 Changes that would take the application from today’s code to tomorrow’s code.

 But in order to avoid something, we must be aware of something.
-And if there is no Roadmap, who is to say what we should be aware of?
-Well, that would be me.
+And if there is no Roadmap, what would be telling us there is something we should be aware of?
+Well, that happened to be me.
 “Guys, I’m sorry but the solution we ended up with contradicts the Roadmap”.
+What a twist!

-Not everyone was on board with this and the CEO had not changed any Roadmap, but we knew enough to keep ourselves open to an optional Deviation in the future.
+Not everyone were on board with this and the CEO had not changed any Roadmap.
+But we knew enough to keep our options open to an optional Deviation in the future.
 When it came to the UI/UX design, it was merely a future Change to a label from “Containers” to “Food”.

 There is always a Roadmap

-If steps were taken, the application has gone through many states.
-And as such were taken, Changes must have been required.
+If past steps were taken, the application has gone through many states.
+And as steps were taken, Changes must have been required.
 New versions must have been deployed.
 If something was deployed, something was delivered.
-It might not have been correctly or intentionally divided Deliverables, but they were done one after the other through time and progress was made.
+It might not have been correctly or intentionally divided Deliverables, but they were done one after the other.
+Progress was made.

 There always is a Roadmap.
 Question is will it be one we see, plan and manage and prepare ahead for Deviations; Or will it be a Non-Roadmap, which would lead us into a state of uncontrolled inertia, continuously unawarely and inefficiently adding and removing Blockages.

-It’s more than just having one, it is having a beneficial one that we can commit to without creating future disappointments.
+It’s more than just having Roadmap, it is having a beneficial one that we can commit to without creating future disappointments.
 On that, in the next chapter.